 write(fd, data.bytes().data(), data.bytes().size());

 The data structure IS the compressed format.
-No marshaling step exists.
+There’s no marshaling step.

 A code is prefix-free if no codeword is a prefix of another: